griffin-001/griffin/griffin-backend/README.md

 	Send list of project objects to transformer service
 ```

-Thoughts:
+Note:

-- Repositories currently stored on file system, not in a db.
+- Repositories are currently stored on file system, not in a db.
 This simplifies development.
 - If Jgit has the right support (i.e. if you can read a repo into a Git object straight from bytes), it might actually be easier to store the repo files in a db.

 ### Transformer